 In 2013 the golden years continued.
 The Monster, featuring Rihanna too, from The Marshall Mathers LP 2, pulls a huge 8.2 million.
 Berzerk and Rap God sold over 3 million each.

 After this release, downloads dropped drastically.
 River still sold a very respectable 790,000 units, but this format is now virtually dead.

-In the meantime, several orphan songs are also huge sellers, such as Akon‘s Smack That at 9 million, Dr. Dre‘s I Need a Doctor at 4.4 million, and his own songs like Lighters and Shake That at 4.2 million and 4.7 million, respectively.
+In the meantime, several orphan songs and features are also huge sellers, such as Akon‘s Smack That at 9 million, Dr. Dre‘s I Need a Doctor at 4.4 million, and his own songs like Lighters and Shake That at 4.2 million and 4.7 million, respectively.

 Streaming is made up of audio and video streams.
 Our CSPC methodology now includes both to better reflect the real popularity of each track.
 The main source of data for each avenue is respectively Spotify and YouTube.

 To factor in the growing impact of multiple Asian countries where these platforms aren’t always the go-to site for music streaming, more sources have been added.

 In order to account for their real popularity in each relevant country, the below sources have been used along with the mentioned ratios that reflect the market share of each area.